SubhashBose/ML-AudioClassification/README.md

 [03.Classify Input.ipynb](https://colab.research.google.com/github/SubhashBose/ML-AudioClassification/blob/main/03.Classify%20Input.ipynb) - Here we outline the steps for classifying an input audio.
 We extract the features from audio and apply the classifier model which we saved in the previous step.
 The classifier assigns percentage probabilities of genres.
 However, for the Web APP, classification is handled by the `classify_cmdline.py` script which has the same steps outlined in this notebook.

 # Setting up the Web APP
 The Web APP needs to be run from a PHP-enabled web server with webroot set to `www` directory.
-Make sure `www/exec.sh` has executable permission, otherwise make set it by `chmod +x www/exec.sh`.
+Make sure `www/exec.sh` has executable permission, otherwise set it by `chmod +x www/exec.sh`.

 For development environment, you may use PHP's built-in web server serving from `www` directory, like this: